Cirie Fields: Game Changers

-In 2017, Fields was featured in Survivor: Game Changers, her fourth time on the show.
+In 2017, Fields was featured in Survivor: Game Changers, her fourth time on the show, making her the third contestant, and the first female, to compete on Survivor four times.
 Initially placed on the Nuku tribe, she was eventually switched to the brand new Tavua tribe, then the Mana tribe, and finally, the merged Maku Maku tribe, making her the only player of the season to be on four different tribes.
-Following the merge, she aligned with Michaela Bradshaw.
+Fields was the only player to make it to the merge without having to attend a single Tribal Council, Following the merge, she aligned with Michaela Bradshaw.
 At the first post-merge Tribal Council, Bradshaw was targeted for elimination, but Fields managed to get Hali Ford voted out instead.

 On Day 25, Fields struggled to finish the obstacle course featured in the reward challenge, but Jeff encouraged her to keep trying, and she eventually finished, albeit long after the challenge was decided.
 At that same challenge, Sarah Lacina had found a vote-stealer advantage hidden under a bench.
 A few days later, Lacina told Fields about this advantage.
 On Day 35, Lacina gave Fields custody of the advantage as a sign of trust, and Fields promised to give it back after Tribal Council was over.
 But at that night's Tribal Council, Fields tried to play the advantage, only to learn that it was non-transferable.
 Lacina, upset at Fields' attempt to usurp the advantage, immediately targeted Fields' ally Bradshaw, who was indeed voted out that night.

 The following night, Brad Culpepper won immunity, and at Tribal Council, Fields joined Aubry Bracco and Tai Trang in voting against Lacina, while the rest of the tribe split their votes between Bracco and Trang.
 After the votes were cast, though, Trang played two idols: one for himself and one for Bracco.
 Lacina then played her Legacy Advantage, which gave her immunity at the Final Six.
-This prompted "Troyzan" Robertson to play his own immunity idol as well.
-In the end, Fields, being the only one without any immunity, became the first player ever to be eliminated by default, despite having no votes cast against her, and the fifteenth person eliminated from the game.
-She placed sixth overall and was the eighth member of the jury.
+This prompted Troy "Troyzan" Robertson to play his own immunity idol as well.
+In the end, Fields, being the only one without any form of immunity, became the first player ever to be eliminated by default, despite having no votes cast against her that night, nor at any point during the entire season.
+She was the fifteenth person eliminated from the game, placing sixth overall and becoming the eighth member of the jury.
+As her torch was snuffed, Fields received a standing ovation from the jury members.
 At the Final Tribal Council, she voted for Lacina to win the $1 million prize over Culpepper and Robertson.

+Australia V World

+In 2025, Fields competed on the world tribe of Survivor: Australia V The World.
+On the World tribe, she was joined by fellow Americans including two-time winner Tony Vlachos and her Micronisa Black Widow, Parviti Shallow.
+She was also joined by Survivor NZ: Thailand winner and fan of Fields, Lisa Stanger with Fields & Stanger developing an alliance.